fanksid/tdd-locker-robot/task/task-primary-locker-robot.md

 # TDD「Locker Robot」
-1. Robot can save bag and pick bag given one locker
+1. Given robot has one locker when save and pick robot should return ticket and pick bag with the ticket.
-2. Robot can save bag and pick bag from first locker given two empty locker
+2. Given robot has two empty lockers when save robot should return ticket and pick bag from first locker.
-3. Robot can save bag and pick bag from second locker given two locker when first one is full
+3. Given robot has two lockers and 1st full when save robot should return ticket and pick bag with the ticket from 2nd.
-4. Robot will throw exception given two full locker
+4. Given robot has one full locker when save bag robot should throw exception.
-5. Robot will return null when user pick bag with invalid ticket
+5. Given robot has one locker when pick with invalid ticket robot should throw exception.
-6. Robot will return null when user pick bag with used ticket
+6. Given robot has one locker when pick with used ticket robot should throw exception.